• Skip to primary navigation

 • Chicago dyes their river green every year to celebrate.

-• Most clovers have 3 leaves, which is why a four-leaf clover is considered lucky.
+• Most clovers have three leaves, which is why a four-leaf clover is considered lucky.

 green paper, scissors, popsicle stick, paint, and glue stick